 To recap: Sometimes, spending a little more time on a handful of key metrics is all you need to increase ROI.
 This is especially important as the number of devices and channels available to e-commerce consumers continues to rise.
 If you only have time to focus on a few, these three should be at the top of your list.

 Looking for more tips to guide your e-commerce digital marketing strategy?
-Visit our resource center for tip sheets, guides, webinars and more on topics ranging from advertising on Amazon to Facebook and Instagram e-commerce essentials.
+Visit our resource centre for tip sheets, guides, webinars and more on topics ranging from advertising on Amazon to Facebook and Instagram e-commerce essentials.